Hyuan02/DRLeague/README.md

-# RocketDRL
+# DRLeague

-RocketDRL is an environment developed for the training of Deep Reinforcement Learning Agents, inspired by the game Rocket League.
+DRLeague is an environment developed for the training of Deep Reinforcement Learning Agents, inspired by the game Rocket League.

 The environment was developed with the use of Unity ML-Agents